 Email is still primary form of communication

-Email to a student’s university account is and will remain as the official form of University communication.
-Email is how the University communicates to all students.
+Email to a student’s university account is and will remain the official form of university communication.
+Email is how the university communicates to all students.
 Text messages will enhance email communications by providing timely, relevant and personalized communication to students.

 Also, some sensitive information, such as grades, can only be sent by email and not via text message.
 Students can expect to receive some text messages referring to an email with more information.

 The messages allow two-way communication.
 Feel free to respond to a message and ask questions.
 In most cases, a real person (such as your advisor) will be on the other end to respond during normal business hours.
 To support students during off hours, we will use artificial intelligence to answer common questions.

 Frequency of communication